-- ☐ Standard met: The Playground Equipment meets all of the standards of 3.5.6. - ☐ Standard partially met: Playground equipment meets the major standards of 3.5.6 with minor deviations that are adequately addressed. - ☐ Standard not met: Playground equipment does NOT meet all of the standards of 3.5.6.
+- ☐ Standard met: The Playground Equipment meets all of the standards of 3.5.6. - Standard partially met: Playground equipment meets the major standards of 3.5.6 with minor deviations that are adequately addressed. - Standard not met: Playground equipment does NOT meet all of the standards of 3.5.6.

-3.5.7 Playground Supervision: Children are supervised at all times, and the child-staff ratio is maintained while the children are on the playground.
+3.5.7 Playground Supervision: Children are always actively supervised, and the child-staff ratio is maintained while the children are on the playground.
+The entire outdoor playground is designed to allow the staff to always monitor and supervise the activities of the children.